 Neither HSV-1 nor HSV-2 can be fully cured.
 You likely won’t experience many symptoms or complications unless you have a compromised immune system.
 For active infections, your doctor may recommend antiviral medications such as acyclovir (Zovirax) or valacyclovir (Valtrex).

 Cytomegalovirus (CMV) is a viral infection that can be passed on through contact with saliva that contains the virus.
 It can also be transmitted through the following fluids that contain CMV:

 - breast milk

-It’s considered an STD because it’s often spread through oral, anal, and genital sexual contact, too.
+It’s considered an STI because it’s often transmitted through oral, anal, and genital sexual contact, too.